conortierney/mywork/README.md

 # Programming and Scripting 2023

+## Pands- Problem- Sheet

-This repository is used for the problem sets given during the Programming and scripting module on Higher Diploma in Data Analytics course from GMIT.
+This readme file is related to the tasks outlined for the pands problem sheets for Programming and Scripting module in HDip in computing in Data Analytics.

-Here I will explain how I came to the solution of given tasks, reference the sources I researched for solving the problems and list the technologies I used for creating and testing the code.
-I have previous knowledge and understanding of basics of coding in python so for some tasks I didn't require extensive research.
+The file here will explain the code, input and output for each task.
+It will also reference any sources used to solve and test the tasks.

+Most of my problem solving for the tasks was gained throught practicing python coding in Andrew Beatty's lectures and weekley labs.